yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

     }
   }
 }
 ```

 The rest of this report is structured as follows.
 In \ref{background}, the
 existing features of the Rust-frontend as well as a short architecture overview
 is given.
-The added features are introduced on a conceptual, user-perspective in
+The added features are introduced in the user-perspective in
-\ref{features} and their implementation is described in \ref{implementation}.
+\ref{features} and their internal implementation is described in
-Lastly, I discuss problems with the current state as well as options for future
+\ref{implementation}.
+Lastly, I discuss problems with the current state of the
-work, \ref{discussion}.
+code base as well as prospects for future work, \ref{discussion}.

 # Background \label{background}